What is a hip fracture?

-If you are woman, you lose 30% to 50% of your bone density as you age.
-The loss of bone speeds up dramatically after menopause, because you make less estrogen.
+If you are a woman, you lose 30% to 50% of your bone density as you age.
+The loss of bone speeds up dramatically after menopause because you make less estrogen.
 Estrogen contributes to maintaining bone density and strength.

 Who is at risk for hip fracture?